Automating Cryptographic Protocol Language Generation from Structured Specifications: Architecture

-MetaCP plugins rely on the following basic structure of the PSV.
+The tool plugins rely on the following basic structure and formalism.
 Generally speaking, a party in a protocol manipulates variables whose values match a type related to some mathematical set, prepares them to be sent to the other party (or parties) through a communication channel, and elaborates the input received from the channel.
 For a set $X$, we use the notation $X^\kstar$ for the Kleene closure and $\opt X$ for $X \cup \set{\bot}$ where $\bot$ is considered as {\em none}.
 We start considering the set of non empty strings denoted as $\nestrings = \Sigma^\kstar \setminus \set{\emptystring}$, a set of variable modifiers $T = \set{\nonce,\constant,\entity,\variable}$, channel modifiers $\channelset_T = \set{\mathsf{insecure}, \mathsf{auth}, \mathsf{secure}}$ and {\em hints} $H$.
-Hints are label providing suggestions on the semantic interpretation of various elements.
+Hints are labels providing suggestions on the semantic interpretation of various elements.
 For example, a variable may be labelled as {\em private asymmetric key}.
-We do not list all hints explicitly as it is unnecessary; it will be up to the exporting plugin to interpret the hints.
-A descriptive high-level top-down description of the model in PSV is provided in Sec.~\ref{ap:metacp-high-level}.
-Instead Table~\ref{tbl:psv-syntax} shows syntactic elements in bottom-up description as sets.
+We do not list all hints explicitly as it is unnecessary; it will be up to the exporting plugin to interpret the hints according to the semantics of the target language.
+We support probabilistic, $\mathsf{pr}$, and deterministic, $\mathsf{det}$, assignments; the former draws from a distribution over a set, the latter binds a value to an identifier.
+Table~\ref{tbl:psv-syntax} shows syntactic elements in bottom-up description as sets (some are by definition mutually dependent).

 Support to security properties is still immature in MetaCP, and the tool defines only executability (Tamarin plugin) and correctness (ProVerif plugin).
 Correctness is similar to executability in that it tests if the end of the protocol is reachable, but differently it also tests final conditions.
 In the PSV, this notion is provided in the finalisation element, $R$.

-The syntactic structure introduced in Table~\ref{tbl:psv-syntax} shows the XML tags corresponding to the syntactic elements they describe relevant to the discussion in this paper.
-The full syntactic description of PSV is accessible from the DTD\footnote{The DTD for PSV is available here: \url{http://metacp.eu/meta-cp.dtd?v=0.1}.}.
+The syntactic structure introduced in Table~\ref{tbl:psv-syntax} shows which XML tags correspond to the syntactic elements.
+The full syntactic description of PSV is accessible from its DTD.
+The DTD describing the structure of the PSV to specify a protocol is available here: \url{http://metacp.eu/meta-cp.dtd?v=0.1}.